greenleyf/network_monitoring/README.md

 Written in BASH, this script allows you to monitor network traffic on your UNIX based system and get notified when a user resolves the FQDN specified.

-> It's worth noting that this script makes a fair amount of assumptions about your network and purview of this script itself.
+> It's worth noting that this script makes a fair amount of assumptions about your network and the purview of this script itself.
 It is assumed that DHCP leases are not being used.
 A future iteration may include binding MAC addresses to variables in-memory.

 ## How to run: